Lido Key sunset, for a night that starts before the previews

 Most Sarasota theaters discount weekday matinees - typically anything before 4 p.m.
 Tuesdays at Regal Hollywood are reduced ($7 to $8 with the free Crown Club app), and CinéBistro often runs Sunday brunch shows with breakfast menu items.
 Burns Court matinees are the cheapest cinema in town outside the drive-in.

-If you're going opening weekend for a major release, the IMAX house at Regal is the booking to make first - those reserved seats go fast and the rest of the multiplex has plenty of fallback.
-CinéBistro books up further out because the room is small and the seats are reserved.
+If you're going opening weekend for a major release and want IMAX, book Sundial or Brandon first and build the drive into the night.
+If you're staying in Sarasota, Regal Hollywood is the straightforward downtown multiplex play, while CinéBistro books up further out because the room is small and the seats are reserved.

 Pair with dinner